What is needed NOW & how do we transform?

 Models that help identify the significant aspects of team functions that underpin performance can help teams and their leaders and coaches focus on where the gaps are and where the team needs development.

-• Process and motivation
+• Purpose and motivation

 • External Systems and Processes relating to external stakeholder